bcarteratx/blog/content/posts/OSU Technical Writing_Memo.md

 description: "My first assignment for OSU's Technical Writing Course"
 ---

-As I learned to code while in General Assembly’s full stack engineering bootcamp, I quickly realized how important good documentation was to the success of all developers.
+As I learned to code while attending General Assembly’s full stack engineering bootcamp, I quickly realized how important good documentation was to the success of all developers.
 As a cohort of beginners, we used documentation to learn, but even our experienced teachers let us know that they too rely on documentation to help them code.
 Throughout the bootcamp I kept thinking about technical writing, how it resonated with my interest to learn, ability to write, and desire to help others.
-Learning to code was exciting and being able to communicate that knowledge in a way that helped others and something I wanted to pursue professionally after the bootcamp.
+Learning to code was exciting and being able to communicate that knowledge in a way that helped others was something I wanted to pursue professionally after the bootcamp.

-I had heard from a friend that OSU has an online [technical writing course](https://workspace.oregonstate.edu/course/) and I thought it would be a great way to add some technical writing concepts to my repertoire.
-Since enrolling I have learned about imperative mood and user-centric design while writing.
+A friend of mine told me about Oregon State University's online [technical writing course](https://workspace.oregonstate.edu/course/) and I thought it would be a great way to add some technical writing concepts to my repertoire.
+Since enrolling I have learned how imperative mood and user-centric design contribute to good documentation.
 Our first assignment was to write a one page memo explaining a change to an existing procedure and detailing the new process.
-I found this simple exercise was a great way to warm up, check it out below!
+I found this simple exercise was a great warm up for the course, check it out below!

 ---
 Memo